Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Fused Deposition Modeling (FDM) (sometimes Fused Filament Fabrication (FFF)) is a popular 3D printing method based on the layer-by-layer deposition of molten thermoplastic material to create three-dimensional objects.
+Fused Deposition Modeling (FDM) (sometimes Fused Filament Fabrication (FFF)) is a common method of 3D printing that is based on the layer-by-layer deposition of melted thermoplastic material to create three-dimensional objects.

 The FDM technology was developed in the late 1980s by Scott Crump, co-founder of Stratasys, and commercially implemented in the early 1990s.
-After the patent for this technology expired in 2009, it became widely available for use, contributing to the growth of 3D printing popularity among enthusiasts and small businesses.
+After the patent for this technology expired in 2009, it became widely available for use, contributing to the rise in popularity of 3D printing among enthusiasts and small businesses.

 FDM printers can work with various thermoplastic materials, such as: